OpenKJ/OpenKJ/README.md

 If you are looking for binary installers for Windows or macOS, please visit https://openkj.org

+If you are looking for binary packages for Fedora, CentOS/SL/RHEL, Debian, or Ubuntu, you can find builds based on the current development state in master at https://packagecloud.io/OpenKJ/OpenKJ

 **Note:** If you are going from a version prior to 0.10.0 to 0.10.0 or later, you will need to export your regular singers and playlists **BEFORE** updating and reimport them after installing the new version and updating your karaoke and break music databases due to database changes.

 OpenKJ